Jorenar/git-fmt-diff/README.md

 Well, your formatter surely has some Git integration... it doesn't?
 In that case, you are in the right place!

-`git fmt-diff` shows how you could reformat just the lines touched in git commits;
+`git fmt-diff` shows how you could reformat just the lines touched in commits
-similarly to tools like [git-clang-format](https://clang.llvm.org/docs/ClangFormat.html#git-integration), but formatter agnostic.
+(similarly to tools like [git-clang-format](https://clang.llvm.org/docs/ClangFormat.html#git-integration), but you can use any formatter)

 ![screenshot](screenshot.png)